Kahler-Einstein metrics with edge singularities: Introduction

+We refer to Proposition \ref{PreciseAsympExpansionProp} for the determination of the first several terms in the expansion \eqref{KEExpEq}.

-To put these conclusions about regularity into words, we prove infinite `conormal' regularity ($\calA^0$), which asserts that the solution is tangentially smooth and also infinitely differentiable with respect to the vector field $r\del_r$, then H\"older continuity of some second derivatives with respect to the model metric ($\Dw$), and finally the existence of an asymptotic expansion in powers of the distance to the edge ($\calA^0_{\phg}$).
+To clarify the conclusions about regularity in these theorems, we first prove infinite `conormal' regularity ($\varphi \in \calA^0$), which means simply that the solution is tangentially smooth and also infinitely differentiable with respect to the vector field $r\del_r$; we then establish H\"older continuity of some second derivatives with respect to the model metric ($\varphi \in \Dw$); finally, we prove the existence of an asymptotic expansion in powers of the distance to the edge ($\varphi \in \calA^0_{\phg}$).
 This expansion also leads to the precise asymptotics of the curvature tensor and its covariant derivatives.
-For example, when $\be\le\frac12$ we have $\vpKE\in \calC^{2,\onebe-2}_w$, and the curvature tensor of $\o_{\vpKE}$ is in $\calC^{0,\onebe-2}_w$.
+For example, when $\be\le\frac12$ we have $\vpKE\in \calC^{2,\onebe-2}_w$, all third derivatives of the form $(\vpKE)_{i\b j k}$ belong to $\calC^{0,\onebe-2}_w$, and therefore so do all Christoffel symbols, and the curvature tensor of $\o_{\vpKE}$ is \Holder continuous.
+However, assuming only that $\be\le1$, we have $\Delta_\o\vpKE\in \calC^{0,\gamma}_w$ for some $\gamma\in(0,\frac1\be-1]$, but in general the curvature tensor does not lie in $L^\infty$ (this follows readily from the calculations of the Appendix).
+Again, we refer to Proposition \ref{PreciseAsympExpansionProp} for more precise information.

+Theorem \ref{ConicKEMainThm} is the generalization to the edge setting of the classical theorems of Aubin, Yau ($\mu\le0$), and Tian ($\mu>0$) on existence of KE metrics in the compact smooth setting \cite{Au,Y2,T97}.
+Its proof gives a new and unified treatment for all $\mu$ even in the smooth setting.
+It is also a satisfactory generalization of Troyanov's theorem on the existence of constant curvature metrics with conic singularities on Riemann surfaces \cite{Tr} inasmuch as the cone angle restrictions which appear in his work arise only in the positive curvature case, and they are the same as the properness of the twisted $K$-energy in that setting.
+Just as for the smooth setting \cite{T97}, the properness assumption should be a necessary condition for existence.

+Finally, consider the special case that $M$ is Fano and $D$ is a smooth anticanonical divisor (the existence of such a divisor is related to the so-called Elephant Conjectures in algebraic geometry, and is known when $n\le3$ by work of Shokurov and others).
+Then, as noted by Berman \cite{Berm}, the twisted K-energy is proper for small $\mu=\be$.
+Theorem \ref{ConicKEMainThm} thus gives the following corollary conjectured by Donaldson \cite{Don2009}. \begin{maincor} Let $M$ be a Fano manifold, and suppose that there exists a smooth anticanonical divisor $D\subset M$.
+Then there exists some $\be_0\in(0,1]$ such that for all $\be\in(0,\be_0)$ there exists a KEE metric with angle $2\pi\be$ along $D$ and with positive Ricci curvature equal to $\be$. \end{maincor}

+{\it Added in revision:} There has been substantial work in this area in the years following the initial appearance of this article, cf.\ in particular, the papers \cite{CMR,RZ,CDS,T12}.
+We refer the reader to the survey \cite{R14} for further references and background.
+In both \cite{CDS,T12}, the construction of a smooth KE metric is carried out by studying the deformations of a KEE metric as the cone angle increases.

+Our original proof of the $\calD^{0,\gamma}_w$ estimate had an error, now corrected by Appendix B. The papers \cite{CDS} contain a different approach to this estimate.